 PLDT INVESTOR DEADLINE: Robbins Geller Rudman & Dowd LLP Announces that PLDT Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit – PHI

-/EIN News/ -- SAN DIEGO, Feb.
-12, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of PLDT, Inc. (NYSE: PHI) publicly traded securities between January 1, 2019, and December 19, 2022, inclusive (the “Class Period”) have until April 7, 2023 to seek appointment as lead plaintiff in the PLDT class action lawsuit.
+SAN DIEGO, Feb.
+12, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of PLDT, Inc. PHI publicly traded securities between January 1, 2019, and December 19, 2022, inclusive (the "Class Period") have until April 7, 2023 to seek appointment as lead plaintiff in the PLDT class action lawsuit.
 Captioned Olsson v.
 PLDT Inc., No. 23-cv-00885 (C.D.
-Cal.), the PLDT class action lawsuit charges PLDT as well as certain of PLDT’s top executives and directors with violations of the Securities Exchange Act of 1934.
+Cal.), the PLDT class action lawsuit charges PLDT as well as certain of PLDT's top executives and directors with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the PLDT class action lawsuit, please provide your information here: